2018 audition applications are available. Scroll down to learn more.

 Camp ends at 4:00pm Sunday.

-$100 includes the cost for housing, food, and materials for the weekend. ($25 discount if paid by December 1)
+$100 includes the cost for housing, food, and materials for the weekend. ($25 discount if paid on or before November 24)

 To receive detailed information about the auditions and reserve an audition spot, students should submit an on-line application form.
 There will be a non-refundable, one-time $50 application fee that will be charged upon registering for the auditions (waived for returning members).
 Once you apply online, you will be on the contact list and be given access to the audition materials as soon as they are available.